Melusi44/Melusi44/README.md

 **`Network/DevOps Engineer`**

-I am a passionate engineer with extensive knowledge in software development lifecycle, I bring a range of skills in scripting, programming languages, containerization technologies, and infrastructure-as-code tools to any role.
-I'm dedicated to building efficient, scalable, and maintainable systems through collaboration and my problem-solving skills. my love for technology inspires me to continuously learn and improve.
-All projects are built from the ground up.
+I am a passionate engineer with extensive knowledge in software development lifecycle, I bring a range of skills in scripting, programming languages, containerization technologies, and infrastructure-as-code tools to any role. all projects are built from the ground up.

 ---